 The longer this setting is, the more shock the fork will absorb.
 Aim for a setting of at least 100mm.
-More may offer a smoother ride, but also means the addition of more weight.
+More may offer a smoother ride, but it also means adding more weight.
 Factor this into your equation.

 Control is an aspect that is affected by travel.
 Longer travel settings make your ride a lot more comfortable but at the cost of some control.
-So it’s important to strike the right balance here, depending on the type of riding that you do.
+So it’s important to strike the right balance here, depending on your riding type.

 Using steel would provide an extremely strong and durable fork.
 Unfortunately, it would also be one that would be far to heavy to be practical.
 So, some allowances have to be made when it comes to materials.

 The cost is something to consider.
-Don’t think that just because it is an expensive name brand, it will work better.
+Don’t think it will work better just because it is an expensive name brand.
 That is not always true.
 The brand that is best for you is the one that fits your needs the best.
 That said, do stick with reputable brands.